 Richmond County Sheriff’s Office looking for missing person

-He was possibly headed to the Augusta Mall.
-It is unknown what Packer was last wearing.
+McCray is homeless and is usually walking in the downtown Augusta area.

-If you have any information on his location, contact the Richmond County Sheriff’s Office at 706-821-1080.
+If anyone has any information on McCray, please contact the Richmond County Sheriff’s Office at 706-821-1080.

 Copyright 2022 WRDW/WAGT.
 All rights reserved.